 The FFS extension approach is an alternative to the top down extension approach which was evolved as a method to solve complex field level issues in fisheries sectors.
-FFSaims to build fishers' capacity to analyze their production systems, identify problems, test possible solutions, and eventually encourage the participantmember to adopt the practices most suitable to their farming systems (FAO, 2003 c).
+FFS aims to build fishers' capacity to analyze their production systems, identify problems, test possible solutions, and eventually encourage the participant member to adopt the practices most suitable to their farming systems (FAO, 2003 c).
 This is a learning-by-doing approach which emphasizes group observation, discussion, dissection, modification, and promotes field-based experimentation, analysis for collective decision making followed by actions.
 The FFS approach is an innovative, participatory and interactive learning approach that emphasizes problem solving and discovery based learning.
 FFS also provides an opportunity to fishers to practice and evaluate sustainable resource use technologies, and adoption of new technologies by comparing with their conventional technologies developed in congruent with their own tradition, culture and resource use pattern.
-The goal of FFS approach is such that, after observing and comparing the results of field level experimentation fishers will eventually "own" and adopt improved practices by themselves sidelining the conventional ones without any external compulsion.
+The goal of FFS approach is such that, after observing and comparing the results of field level experiments, fishers will eventually "own" and adopt improved practices by themselves sidelining the conventional ones without any external compulsion.
 Field day is being organized at the end of the season to give visibility to the entire activities to convince the non-adopters.
 Exchange visits with other FFS is also encouraged to learn by association and comparison A group of 20-25 fishers can form a Farm School under the guidance of a FFS facilitator.
 Extension workers, NGO workers, fishermen co-op members or previously trained fishers can become Farmer Field School (FFS) facilitators.
 The facilitators are trained by master trainers, who have expertise in the particular subject matter.
 FFS is a time bound activity usually covering one production cycle or a year.

-It is also significant to note that irrespective of the merits of the technology, the acceptance to technologies is influenced by the extension method.
-Farmer Field School (FFS) model has been accepted as a good methodology because it is exclusively participatory.
-A special feature of this extension approach was that it reached poor and female-headed households and lower-caste households much better than the regular extension services (Tiwari et al. 2010).
+It is also significant to note that irrespective of the merits of the technology, the acceptance to technologies is influenced by the extension methods.
+Farmer Field School (FFS) model has been accepted as a good extension technique because of its exclusively participatory nature.
 FFS was also found to be effective in avoiding barriers like socio- economic constraints, infrastructure problem and incompatibility of technology for the adoption of sustainable fishery practices.
 The basic component of FFS is setting up of a Participatory Comparative Experiment (PCE), commonly referred to as Participatory Technology Development (PTD), whereby the fishers put the FFS concept into practice under close monitoring and supervision by the FFS members.
-A PCE can be developed in the field of agriculture, livestock, fishery, forestry, agro-forestry, livelihood system and others.
+A PCE can be developed in the field of agriculture, livestock, fishery, forestry, agroforestry, livelihood system and others.